ProofAgent Harness Documentation

 # Sanity check — no API calls

-python examples/08_custom_trap.py --list-only
+python examples/06_custom_traps.py --list-only

-# Default run with the demo trap
+# Default run with the bundled demo trap

-python examples/08_custom_trap.py --turns 8
+python examples/06_custom_traps.py --turns 8

-python examples/08_custom_trap.py --turns 8 \
+python examples/06_custom_traps.py --trap ./my_traps/ --turns 8 \

 --agent-model claude-haiku-4-5 --llm gpt-4.1

-python examples/08_custom_trap.py --turns 8 \
+python examples/06_custom_traps.py --trap ./my_traps/attack.md --turns 8 \

 --agent-model claude-haiku-4-5 \